 - Built-in TFTP server

-Kiwi CatTools is licensed on the number of computers it’s installed on, starting at US$811 per install.
+Kiwi CatTools is licensed on the number of computers it’s installed on.
 A 14-day free trial is also available.

 Like SolarWinds, ManageEngine provides a suite of tools for IT service monitoring, which can be integrated to create a unified management and monitoring system.
 ManageEngine Network Configuration Manager supports multi-vendor environments and can manage a whole host of configurations, including routers, firewalls, and switches.
 Overall, my favorite thing about it is the dashboard, which offers a range of visualization approaches.